rawouter/connected_pins/README.md

 ## Hardware connection

+Example for the mentionned hardware above (Huzzah Feather + Flora NeoPixel v2):

-Connect the led UP ARROW port to Huzzah PIN 12.
+Connect the led UP ARROW port to Huzzah Feather PIN 12.
-  - Note: There are two _arrows pins_ on the led PCB, do not use the arrow going form the led to the pin, but the one from the pin to the led)
+  - Note: There are two _arrows pins_ on the led PCB, do not use the arrow going form the led to the pin, but the one from the pin to the led.
   - Note: You can use any other GPIO ports on the board, but don't forget to change the PIN number in the sketch

 Connect the led (-) to Huzzah GND.